ZachHaber/vue-router-state/docs/guide/essentials/nested-routes.md

 +------------------+                  +-----------------+
 ```

-With `vue-router`, it is very simple to express this relationship using nested route configurations.
+With `vue-router-2-state`, it is very simple to express this relationship using nested route configurations.

 Given the app we created in the last chapter: